apbertoletti/Net.Migration.POC/README.md

 The idea of this approach is to allow it to be used with legacy databases, and this console application put in the pipeline DevOps.

-This repository is free to fork and receive improvements.
+This POC is free to fork and receive improvements.

 ## How to use